 Director Position(s)

 Robert Cohn Director

 W. Lance Conn Director

 Darren Glatt Director

 Bruce A. Karsh Director

+Michael J. Lovett Director, President and Chief Executive Officer

 John D. Markley, Jr Director

 William L. McGrath Director

 David C. Merritt Director

-Neil Smit Director, President and Chief Executive Officer

 Christopher M. Temple Director

-Eric L. Zinterhofer Director
+Eric L. Zinterhofer Chairman of the Board of Directors

 Robert Cohn, 60, was elected to the board of directors of Charter on December 1, 2009.
 Most recently, Mr. Cohn has served as an independent investor and advisor to growing companies.
 From 2002 to 2004, Mr. Cohn was a partner with Sequoia Capital, a high-tech venture capital firm in Silicon Valley.
-Mr. Cohn was the founder of Octel Communications Corporation, the leading manufacturer of voice mail equipment, and was the company's Chairman and CEO from its inception in 1982 until it was purchased by Lucent Technologies in 1997.
+Mr. Cohn was the founder of Octel Communications Corporation and was the company's Chairman and CEO from its inception in 1982 until it was purchased by Lucent Technologies in 1997.
 Mr. Cohn has served on various boards of public and private companies, including Octel, Trimble Navigation, Electronic Arts, Digital Domain, Ashford.com and Blue Lithium.
 Mr. Cohn currently serves on the board of directors of Right Hemisphere, Market Live and Taboola and is a Trustee of Robert Ballard's Ocean Exploration Trust.
-Mr. Cohn holds a Bachelor of Science degree in Mathematics and Computer Science from the University of Florida and an MBA from Stanford University.
+Mr. Cohn holds a Bachelor of Science degree in Mathematics and Computer Science from the University of Florida and an M.B.A. from Stanford University.
+We believe Mr. Cohn's qualifications to sit on Charter's board include his experience as an executive and director.

-W. Lance Conn, 41, was elected to our board of directors of Charter on November 30, 2009.
-Mr. Conn has served as a member of the board of directors of Charter since September 2004.
+W. Lance Conn, 41, was elected to the board of directors of Charter on November 30, 2009.
+Mr. Conn previously served on Charter's board of directors since September 2004.
 From July 2004 to May 2009, Mr. Conn served as the President of Vulcan Capital, the investment arm of Vulcan, Inc. Prior to joining Vulcan Inc., Mr. Conn was employed by America Online, Inc., an interactive online services company, from March 1996 to May 2003.
 From September 1994 to February 1996, Mr. Conn was an attorney with Shaw, Pittman, Potts & Trowbrige LLP in Washington, D.C.
-Mr. Conn is a director of Plains All American Pipeline, L.P., Plains GP Holdings, L.P. and Vulcan Energy Corporation, where he previously served as chairman.
-Mr. Conn also serves as an advisory director to Makena Capital Management and an advisor to Global Endowment Management.
+Mr. Conn also serves as an advisory director to Makena Capital Management and an advisor to Global Endowment Management, Mr. Conn served as an officer of Charter I Investment, Inc. prior to and during the time of its Chapter 11 bankruptcy proceedings filed concurrently with Charter's board include his experience in the media business and as a director.

 Darren Glatt, 34, was elected to the board of directors of Charter on November 30, 2009.
 Mr. Glatt is a Principal at Apollo Management, L.P. and has been with Apollo since 2006.
 Prior to joining Apollo, Mr. Glatt was a member of the Media Group at Apax Partners from 2004 to 2006, a member of the Media Group at the Cypress Group from 2000 to 2002, and a member of the Mergers & Acquisitions Group at Bear, Stearns & Co. from 1998 to 2000.
+Mr. Glatt received an M.B.A. from the Harvard Business School and graduated from George Washington University's School of Business & Public Management.
+We believe Mr. Glatt's qualifications to sit on Charter's board include his experience in media, banking and investments industrie s.